 1.the plaintiffs had the constitutional right to profess and practise the religion of their choice under art.
 11(1) of the Federal Constitution;

-2.Article 11(1) holds sway over any other laws, be they Federal or State as regards the choice and practise of the religion;
+2.Article 11(1) holds sway over any other laws, be they Federal or

 3.the absolute right and freedom of the plaintiffs under the said article to profess and practise their religion of choice, could only be decided by themselves alone and not subject to the declaration or confirmation of anybody else, be they individual or otherwise;